The VISTA surveys

 This is the deepest and narrowest VISTA survey.
 It is imaging one patch of sky over and over again to unprecedented depths.
 The science goals of UltraVISTA include studying the first galaxies, understanding the stellar mass build-up during the peak epoch of star formation activity and dust-obscured star formation.

 The VIKING survey is imaging 1500 square degrees.
 The near-infrared data is being used in the determination of very accurate distance estimates for remote galaxies based on their colours.
 Other science drivers include the hunt for high-redshift quasars, galaxy clusters, and the study of galaxy stellar masses.

 VMC: VISTA Magellanic Survey

 This survey is imaging 184 square degrees covering our nearby neighbouring galaxies: the Large Magellanic Cloud, the Small Magellanic Cloud and their environment in several near-infrared colours.
 Observations at different times are also allowing the study of many variable stars.
-The survey will be used to study resolved stellar populations, the star formation history of the system as well as to trace its three-dimensional structure.
+The survey will be used to study resolved stellar populations, to investigate the star formation history of the system and to trace its three-dimensional structure.

 VVV: VISTA Variables in the Via Lactea

 The VVV survey is targeting the central parts of our galaxy in five near-infrared bands.
 The total area of this survey is 520 square degrees and contains more than 355 open and 33 globular clusters.
 The VVV is multi-epoch in nature in order to detect a large number of variable objects and will provide more than 100 carefully spaced observations at different times for each part of the sky covered.
 A catalogue with about a billion point sources including about a million variable objects is being created These will be used to create a three-dimensional map of the bulge of our Milky Way galaxy.
 Other science drivers include the ages of stellar populations and globular cluster evolution.